parsecsv/parsecsv-for-php/README.md

 # parseCSV

-Note: parseCSV is now being revised to PHP 5 standards.
-If you have an issue or a feature request we encourage you to open an issue.

 parseCSV is an easy to use PHP class that reads and writes CSV data properly.
 It fully conforms to the specifications outlined on the on the [Wikipedia article][CSV].
 It has many advanced features which help make your